r-mc2/verum-archives/Campaigns/21 - Heart of Tyre/Transcripts/Session 17.md

 Her next inititive she chooses to clash with Morc using `Cracking Will`.

-> **Arcadum**: With one arm, the Violet lights with course down the Requiem Rose and will reach out towards Morc who raises his blade to defend himself.
+> **Arcadum**: With one arm, the Violet lights will course down the Requiem Rose and will reach out towards Morc who raises his blade to defend himself.
 The Violet will course through the creature's hand as it places it right on top of the blade.
 The blade will start to crack.
 Morc will put all of his strength into his eye.
 His will start to crack.
 Visions of despair.
 All around him he sees it.
 >
 > Reality begins to bend, the dream, the waking realm.
 He sees his comrades fall.
 He sees Seren succumb to the being within.
 He sees Derok as a smouldering white ashen pile.
 He sees Ives hanging from a tree.
 He sees all these punnishments, all of these deaths, all of these futures.
 >
 > However, hope is not so easily extinguished.
 >
 > The realities contort and twist back to where they belonged.
 What "is", is simple.
-He feels the steel in his hand, the blood in his body.H is heart yet still beats.
+He feels the steel in his hand, the blood in his body.
+His heart yet still beats.
 His lungs yet still pull in breath.
 His eye shines with Violet light.
 And he swings his weapon.
 >
 > The hand of the Requiem Rose falls to the ground.
 She stumbles back.
 A gamble lost.